 2 parts Boric acid

 Enough Karo syrup, or what ever sweetener you choose, to make a peanut butter like consistency mixture

 Important note: Boric acid powder is not something you want to inhale, get into your eyes or swallow so mix this up outside.
-Wear a dust mask too until it is mixed up.
+Wear a dust mask until it is mixed up.
 It has no odor.

 For a 2800 square foot home with 4 bathrooms, I mixed 2 cups of boric acid with 1 cup rice powder (any flour will do) and about 3/4 cup of Karo syrup.
 I used a plastic bowl to mix in and stuck the bowl and left over bait up into the attic/crawl space when I was done baiting.
 If you don't get finished baiting in one day put the bowl into the fridge, covered, and it will stay workable for another day or two.

 *(available in hardware stores in the US as "Roach Prufe" (this was the only way I was able to buy it, the canister is 98% boric acid and 2% blue coloring).
 Also, commenter ScottP6 says he was able to buy boric acid on Amazon for $7 for a pound.
 That is enough to share with neighbors and friends for years.
 Any boric acid that you find will be fine though, just make sure it is mostly boric acid.